Elbow BursitisBy Sally Ann Quirke | Filed under: Bursitis

 The causes of elbow bursitis are usually a result of overuse of the elbow.
 It can also occur from excess pressure being placed on the elbow over time.
 For example, it happened to me when I was studying for my final exams!
 I was leaning on my right elbow a lot while studying and eventually the result was olecronon bursitis.

 Another common presentation that I see is where a manual worker is repetitively extending his elbow daily at his work.
-A recent example was a carpenter who was repetitively hammering nails into the floor.
+A recent example was a carpenter who was repetitively hammering nails into the floors and walls.
 As a result of this movement his tendons and bursa around the back of his elbow became inflamed.
-Thankfully, he called to me at an early stage and with rest, ice and exercises he has had a full recovery and is back nailing again!
-However, he now takes breaks every hour and varies the work he is doing in the day to prevent it from re-occurring.
+Thankfully, he called to me at an early stage and with rest, ice and exercises he has had a full recovery and is back nailing and sawing away!
+I also recommended that he now takes regular breaks and varies his working practice to prevent it from re-occurring.
 I will review him in two months!

 The treatment of elbow bursitis involves treating the bursitis and then removing the cause of the bursitis.
 Treating the bursitis involves rest, ice and anti-inflammatory medication in most cases.
 If there is an infection in the bursa, early antibiotic medication is a must.
 If rest and ice does not settle your bursitis quickly a cortisone injection into the bursa is my advice.
 Cortisone is a strong anti-inflammatory drug injected directly into the bursa and has usually good results.